Law A Level

 About the subject

 A Level Law is a dynamic and living subject.
 It changes in response to events, developments in technology and serves to reflect contemporary values within society.
-Students will learn about society from a legal perspective and the interaction between law and morals, justice and society, including the Rule of Law.
+Students will learn about society from a legal perspective and the interaction between law and morals, justice and society, including Rule of Law.

 The specification has a broad focus.
-Students will learn about law making, the English legal system, criminal law, tort law, human rights and jurisprudence of law.
+Students learn about law making, the English legal system, criminal law, tort law, human rights and jurisprudence of law.

-The study of A Level law helps students develop a range of transferable skills: analytical skills, attention to detail, logical thinking, research skills, independent learning, ability to debate controversial issues and take on board alternative points of view and to create a balanced argument.
+The study of A-Level law helps students develop a range of transferable skills: analytical skills, attention to detail, logical thinking, research skills, independent learning, ability to debate controversial issues and take on board alternative points of view and to create a balanced argument.

 Learning styles